 Listed below are the Health and Lifetime Fitness courses that apply.
 Each course counts toward one semester of the University requirement.
 All courses are graded in accordance with established University policy.
 Students may elect to take any course on a pass/ fail basis, but this decision must be made at the time of registration or during the drop-add period.
 All business students must take Lifetime Fitness courses on a graded basis.
 Elementary education majors must register for PUBH 1145 on a graded basis.

 The courses that apply to the activity requirement are as follows:

 NOTE: Lab Fees are required on the above LF 1101-1199.

-The following course in HHPR may be substituted for one of the activities listed.
+Except for students in the College of Arts and Sciences, the following course may be substituted for one of the activities listed above.